GambolingPangolin/talks/taproot/slides.md

 ::: incremental
 - BIP 340: Schnorr signatures - a new digital signature algorithm, signature, and key encodings
 - BIP 341: Taproot - a new kind of output
-- BIP 342: Tapscript - a new script version, redefining `OP_CHECKSIG` to verify Schnorr sigs among other things
+- BIP 342: Tapscript - a new script version with changes to script validation rules
 :::

 # BIP 340: Schnorr signatures 1

 - digital signatures are the basis of coin ownership
+- Current algorithm ECDSA chosen over Schnorr due to a patent
 - Signature = `(R,s)` where `s * G = H(R|P|m)P + R`
-- useful standard potentially beyond bitcoin
+- BIP 340 is a useful standard potentially beyond bitcoin
-- ECDSA is the current signing algorithm
-- advantages of Schnorr over ECDSA
-  * simpler security model (DLP)
-  * batch verification
-  * signature aggregation
-- applications: MuSig, adaptor signatures

 # BIP 340: Schnorr signatures 2